lauratriglia/MDM2021/README.md

 roslaunch rt2_assignment1 sim.launch
 ```
 ## Documentation
-In the doc file, beside this ReadMe, it is possibile to find all the documentation generated with Doxygen.
+In the doc folder, beside this ReadMe, it is possibile to find all the documentation generated with Doxygen.